Imagine waking to the sounds of the surf, seagulls diving, and seals frolicking in your "front yard". Beach camping, here we come!

 No, not the kind of sleep-outs where you pitch your tent or roll out your sleeping bag at the water's edge.
 (Open-air and tent camping aren't allowed on Cape Cod beaches.)

-See how close these campers are to the shore?
+See how close those campers are to the shore?
 How about that for "beachfront accommodations"!

 West Barnstable, MA

-How about this for an amazing stretch of seashore?!
+How about that for an amazing stretch of seashore?!

 Sandy Neck is a great place to spend the day swimming, beachcombing, surf fishing, or hiking along miles of nature trails.
 Or maybe a little of each, depending on what you're in the mood to do!